restechnica/semverbot/README.md

 #### prefix

 Controls the prefix of git tags.
-The "v" prefix is used by default due to its popularity.
+The `v prefix`, e.g. `v1.0.1` is used by default due to its popularity.
-Some Golang tooling completely depend on it.
+Some Golang tools completely depend on it.

 #### fetch